alex-karpenko/git-events-runner/README.md

 ## What's inside

-`Git Events Runner` provides several custom resources (CRDs) to define such entities as:
+`GitEventsRunner` provides several custom resources (CRDs) to define such entities as:

 * `Sources` - URI and auth parameters of git repositories which should be watching and using to run `Actions`.
 * `Triggers` - conditions and restrictions of changes in `Sources` which triggers `Actions`: which repos, branches or